 “In the modern global market place, employers strongly favour candidates with language skills.
-We want to ensure young Scots have these skills, and that is why introducing school children to languages at a young age and helping them to foster a long-lasting love of languages is vital.
+We want to ensure young Scots have these skills, and that is why introducing school children to English languages at a young age and helping them to foster a long-lasting love of languages is vital.

 “I am delighted that Renfrewshire will receive just over £100,000 from this year’s budget for this, showing yet again that in Government the SNP are putting the future of our children and young people first.”